Selecting a Kitten

 Pure or Mixed breed?

-Mixed breed pets or crossbred pets have hybrid-vigor.
+Mixed breed pets or crossbred pets have hybrid vigor.
 The crossing of two or more purebreds can lead to pets that are healthier than either of their parents.
-There are thousands of great mix or cross-bred pets that need homes and make great pets for life.
-However you may not be able to count on the good as well as the bad traits coming through in the cross.
+There are thousands of great mixes or cross-bred pets that need homes and make great pets for life.
+However, you may not be able to count on the good as well as the bad traits coming through on the cross.

 Would I live here?

 If the kennel you are visiting is dirty, smells bad, or appears disorganized, do not purchase the pet!
 A dirty environment equals a dirty pet, which can lead to parasite problems, viral infections, and a sick kitten.

 If you think breeding is in your pet’s future, beware.